elastisys/compliantkubernetes-apps/migration/v0.8.x-v0.9.x/upgrade-apps.md

   # Optional, only if you have alertmanager installed and you want to update the basic auth password.
   ./bin/ck8s ops helmfile wc -l app=user-alertmanager destroy

-  # Remove all letsencrypt relases
+  # Remove all letsencrypt releases
   for namespace in $(./bin/ck8s ops helm wc list --all-namespaces | grep -F letsencrypt | awk '{ print $2 }'); do
       ./bin/ck8s ops helm wc uninstall letsencrypt -n ${namespace}
   done